atsign-foundation/docs.atsign.com/content/docs/reference/public_private_keys/index.md

     > The owner of the secondary should be allowed to update or delete the value of a private key.

-3. User key
+3. Shared key
-    - A user key can only be looked up by an @sign holder with whom the data has been shared.
+    - A shared key can only be looked up by an @sign holder with whom the data has been shared.
-    - A user key should be part of the *scan* verb result only for the person who created it and the specific person it has been shared with.
+    - A shared key should be part of the *scan* verb result only for the person who created it and the specific person it has been shared with.
     - Format of the key shared with someone else should be
     **cached**:**<Shared with @sign>**:\<identifier>:**<Created by @sign>**